MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/combineattributes.md

 ### I can use a CombineAttributes operation on an entity attribute

-If we have an entity attribute, we can use RenameAttributes to rename all the attributes we get from the referenced entity.
-In this example {a} will be replaced with "PersonInfo" and {M} will be replaced with each attribute name with the first letter capitalized.
+If we have an entity attribute, we can use CombineAttributes to merge certain attributes we get from the referenced entity.

 ```json
 {